CURRENTLY UNDER CONSTRUCTION

 This course covers modern bioinformatics with a specific focus on the analysis of next generation sequencing data.
 Lectures cover a mix of biological and computational topics necessary for the technical and conceptual understanding of current high-throughput genomics techniques, including the molecular mechanisms of the assays, basic data analysis workflows, and translating results into biological conclusions.

-Students build computational workflows that perform end-to-end analyses of sequencing data from RNA-sequencing, ChIP-sequencing, and Single Cell RNA-sequencing experiments.
+Students build computational workflows that perform end-to-end analyses of sequencing data from RNA-sequencing, ChIP-sequencing, and single-cell RNA-sequencing experiments.
 The course emphasizes reproducibility and portability throughout.
+AI tools are treated as part of that workflow: used deliberately, evaluated critically, and documented with the same rigor as any other methodological choice.

 Labs focus on practical activities with the tools and technologies needed to analyze and interpret sequencing data.